 1973 - Full independence - Commonwealth of Nations.

 1994 - Gambling magnate Sol Kerzner purchased the 1,150-room Paradise Island Resort out of bankruptcy for $125 million.

 1996 - After major re-development, expansion and rechristened, Atlantis Resort Paradise Island opened its doors.

-Lucayans - the first inhabitants of the Bahamas arrived on the islands from Hispaniola (presently Haiti - Domenican Republic) sailing in dugout canoes.
+Lucayans - the first inhabitants of the Bahamas arrived on the islands from Hispaniola (presently Haiti - Dominican Republic) sailing in dugout canoes.

-Eleuthera - The first group of republican English puritans that sailed from Bermuda to the Bahamas were called 'The Company of Adventurers for the Plantation of the Islands of Eleuthera'.
-The largest of their 2 ships was wrecked on a reef just of an island that was renamed Eleuthera.
+Eleuthera - The first group of republican English Puritans that sailed from Bermuda to the Bahamas were called 'The Company of Adventurers for the Plantation of the Islands of Eleuthera'.
+The largest of their 2 ships was wrecked on a reef just off an island that was renamed Eleuthera.